 - I believe the most urgent need of our time is to change the economic system we live in, before the inevitable crises produced by the current one annihilate us.

 - I believe sexism and racism can only be fought by deconstructing the fictional borders that fuel them, and that uniting people in the fight for better material conditions is actually the best, possibly the only, way of destroying the arbitrary divisions that have socially enslaved every member of this species for so long.

 - I also believe that attacking sexism, racism and other forms of discrimination at every opportunity (as false divisions, not via the guilt-based privilege discourse) is essential to building a mass movement; this interlocks with the point above.

-- In other words, I am calling for a transcultural, internationalist approach to the fight for equality.
+- In other words, I am calling for a internationalist and humanist approach to the fight for equality.

 It should also be noted, however, that:

 - You could be wrong.

 - Being in error is not a sin.

 - Disagreement is not a sign of moral degeneration.

 - It is extremely destructive to claim that all those who oppose one’s methods or analyses oppose the very notion of equality or justice.